Sairaj-Mhatre/vSecureLink/README.md

 ### Why vSecureLink?

 Unlike other online file sharing tools that might expose your files to security vulnerabilities or data breaches, **vSecureLink** ensures end-to-end encryption.
 Your files are encrypted locally on your machine before being sent over the network, ensuring that only the intended recipient can decrypt and access them.
-It also works on all platforms, weather its an windows machine, linux, mac, or an android phone.
+It also works on all platforms, whether its an windows machine, linux, mac, or an android phone.

 ### Requirements